Extensible-Clinical-Imaging-QC-Tool/ECIQC/docs/doc_pages/tutorial.md

 @tableofcontents

 ECIQC is a flexible framework designed for medical imaging quality control.
-Users can guides its behaviour by crafting configuration files.
+Users can guide its behaviour by crafting configuration files.
 In this tutorial, we will guide you through the process of specifying configuration files with increasing levels of detail.
 This tutorial caters to both non-developers (end-users) and developers who are new to this software.
 By the end of this tutorial, you will understand:
 - General syntaxes of configuration files
 - How to modify example configuration files to meet users' requirements
 - How to start from strach to write proper configuration files